FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/appendix/quantity_driven_pricing_strategies.md

 ### Flat-Rate Pricing

-Flat-rate pricing is a straightforward approach where each pricing unit is assigned a fixed price, regardless of the quantity being consumed.
-This pricing strategy is characterized by its simplicity, as customers are charged a consistent rate, making it easy to predict costs.
+With flat-rate pricing, each pricing unit is assigned a fixed price, regardless of the quantity being consumed.
+This pricing strategy is characterized by its simplicity, as customers are charged a consistent rate, making it easy to forecast costs.

 ### Quantity-Dependent Pricing (Usage-Dependent Pricing)